- Chickadees (Twos) will attend from 8:45 AM to 12:00 PM.

-- Children who stay from 8:00 am to 6:00 pm will be in class with their age range until 1:00 pm and then have an appropriate rest/quiet time followed by enrichment activites until 6:00 pm.
+- Full-Time Program (12 months): Children who stay from 8:00 AM to 6:00 PM will be in their age-appropriate class until 1:00 PM and then have an appropriate rest/quiet time followed by a snack, outdoor play, and enrichment activities until 6:00 PM.

-- Hummingbirds, Robins, Woodpeckers, and Falcons are eligible to sign up for Extended Day until 3:00pm or 6:00pm on a flexible basis.
+- Hummingbirds, Robins, Woodpeckers, and Falcons are eligible to sign up for per diem Early Drop-Off and Extended Day until 3:00 PM or 6:00 PM on a flexible basis.

 Earthplace Preschool Policies and Procedures